Thursday, March 28, 2013

 How To Take a Wife: Random Thoughts from a Simple Guy

-As a father of eight wonderful children, marriage is talked about, read about, and thought about often in my home.
+As a father of nine wonderful children, marriage is talked about, read about, and thought about often in my home.
 Through the years, the LORD has laid upon my heart a blueprint that I hope will help my children all get married in due time.
 The process will look different for my sons and my daughters, yet, there will be some overlap in how both groups go about getting married, should the LORD allow.

 In this post, I'll jot down a few thoughts I have on how my sons, and young men in general, should go about the process of "taking a wife."
 This isn't an exhaustive list by any means, and as a man gets older, say late twenties and beyond, the process will begin to change as well, so what I hope to do is present some unchanging principles that I've learned over the years.